ArnasAmankavicius/timekeep/README.md

+---
+# Archived
+Archived due to the application no longer being needed.
+---

 # timekeep
 Tool for keeping customer time entries.
 Uses SQLite3 for tracking entries.
 DB stored locally in user home directory.